KWSTEPHY/Creative-Canvas/README.md

 This website has been developed using:

--Clone the repository
+- Clone the repository
--Open the project folder
+- Open the project folder
--Run on index.html
+- Run on index.html

 ## Deployment

 To deploy this project run [Creative Canvas](https://creative-canvas-lilac.vercel.app/)

 ## Technology Used
-*HTML
+* HTML
-*CSS
+* CSS
-*JAVASCRIPT
+* JAVASCRIPT
-*VERCEL
+* VERCEL

 ## Key features
 Its a single page application that has features like: